Manchin says he will not vote for Build Back Better: ‘This is a no’ - NewsBreak

 He said he had worked “diligently” on the bill, meeting with Biden, Senate Majority Leader Charles Schumer (D-N.Y.), Speaker Nancy Pelosi (D-Calif.) and other colleagues to find a way forward, but he added that he remains extremely concerned about inflation, the $29 trillion federal debt and a surge in new infections caused by the omicron variant of COVID-19.

 “When you have these things coming at you the way they are right now — I’ve always said this, Bret.
 If I can’t go home to the people of West Virginia, I can’t vote for it,” he said.
 Manchin said Biden knew that he had serious concerns about how the 2,000-plus-page bill was shaping up.
 “He knows that I’ve had concerns and the problems I’ve had,” he said.
 “The thing we should all be directing our attention toward is the variant of COVID we have coming back at us in so many different aspects and different ways.
-It’s affecting our lives again.”Do employers have to follow Biden’s vaccine mandates?
+It’s affecting our lives again.”White House says Manchin went back on his word

 Manchin also warned that rising inflation could “really harm a lot of Americans,” especially lower-income or impoverished Americans.